Plain English Breakdown

 Changes to Homeowner Property Tax Exemption

-This act revises the definition of a single family residential structure for property tax exemption purposes and removes the requirement that homeowners must live in their home for eight months out of the year.
+This act revises the definition of a single family residential structure and removes the requirement for homeowners to live in their property for eight months of the year to qualify for a tax exemption.

 What This Bill Does

-- Revises the definition of 'single family residential structure' to include any privately owned single-family dwelling unit where the homeowner resides for at least eight months a year, starting from tax year 2026.
+- Revises the definition of 'single family residential structure' for purposes of the homeowner property tax exemption, starting from 2026.

-- Removes the requirement that homeowners must live in their home for eight months out of the year to qualify for property tax exemption.
+- Removes the residency requirement that homeowners must live in their property for eight months out of the year to qualify for a tax exemption.

 Who It Names or Affects